sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 1. Read the following scenario

       The customer has an application that uses many databases currently residing in an on-premises version of Microsoft SQL Server 2008.
 The total database footprint is large at 12 TB, and rapidly growing by several terabytes per year.
 The application also has tight integration with SQL Server Reporting Services for its reporting functionality.
-The existing SAN storage, which the databases are located on, is almost at capacity, expensive to expand, and nearing the end of its life.
+The existing SAN storage, which contains the databases, is almost at capacity, expensive to expand, and nearing the end of its life.
 The application is critical to the company, with a moderate transaction rate, and any downtime would have significant business impact.
 Small maintenance windows are available in which to make changes to maximize the availability of the application.
 The high growth rate has seen more and more time being spent by DBAs and sysadmins to keep everything running.

 1. From the scenario, which database platform technology would be appropriate?